TarekJ03/SmartConnections/README.md

 ```
 ### `interactWrite`

+**Important notice: Writing data to the Arweave chain like these methods do costs Ar.
+The price is calculated from the input data's size and can be obtained from https://arweave.net/price/{input_data_size}**

 #### `follow`

 This method allows the calling address to follow a target address on a specific namespace with a specific connection type.